Transductive Zero-Shot Learning with Visual Structure Constraint: Method

 \subsection{Bipartite-Matching-based Visual Structure Constraint(BMVSc)}

-CDVSc helps to preserve the structure similarity of two sets, but sometimes many-to-one matching may happen with the Chamfer-distance constraint, as shown in \Fref{fig:s_and_p}.
+CDVSc helps to preserve the structure similarity of two sets, but sometimes many-to-one matching may happen with the Chamfer-distance constraint.
 This conflicts with the important prior in ZSL that the obtained matching relation between synthetic and real centers should conform to the strict one-to-one principle.
-When undesirable many-to-one matching arises, the synthetic centers will be pulled to incorrect corresponding real centers, and it finally results in inferior performance.
-To address this issue, we improve CDVSc to bipartite matching based visual structure constraint (BMVSc), which aims to find a global minimum distance between the two sets meanwhile to satisfy the strict one-to-one matching principle in ZSL.
+When undesirable many-to-one matching arises, the synthetic centers will be pulled to incorrect real centers and result in inferior performance.
+To address this issue, we change CDVSc to bipartite matching based visual structure constraint (BMVSc), which aims to find a global minimum distance between the two sets meanwhile to satisfy the strict one-to-one matching principle.

 We first consider a graph $G=(V,E)$ with two partitions $A$ and $B$, where $A$ is the set of all synthetic centers $C{syn,u}$ and $B$ contains all cluster centers of target classes.
-Let $dis _ { i j }$ denotes the Euclidean distance between $i \in A$ and $j \in B$ of matrix $D$, element $x_{ij}$ of the assignment matrix $X$ defines the matching relationship between $i$ and $j$.
-To find a one-to-one minimum matching between real and synthetic centers, we could formulate it as a min-weight perfect matching problem, and optimize the problem as follows:

-In this formulation, the assignment matrix $X$ strictly conform to the one-to-one principle.
-To solve this linear programming problem, we employ Kuhn-Munkres algorithm \cite{KM} whose time complexity is $O(V^2E)$.
+Let $dis _ { i j } \in D$ denotes the Euclidean distance between $i \in A$ and $j \in B$, element $x_{ij}$ of the assignment matrix $X$ defines the matching relationship between $i$ and $j$.
+To find a one-to-one minimum matching between real and synthetic centers, we could formulate it as a min-weight perfect matching problem, and optimize the problem as follows: In this formulation, the assignment matrix $X$ strictly conforms to the one-to-one principle.
+To solve this linear programming problem, we employ Kuhn-Munkres algorithm whose time complexity is $O(V^2E)$.
+Like \textbf{CDVSc}, we also combine the MSE loss and this bipartite matching loss.